safpla/AutoLossRelease/README.md

 ### GANs
 Our GANs experiments use [MNIST](http://yann.lecun.com/exdb/mnist/) and [CIFAR-10](http://www.cs.toronto.edu/~kriz/cifar.html) datasets.
-Set a desired path for the argument `data_dir` in config file `config/gan/cfg.py`, the training scripts will automatically download the data at its first run.
+Set a desired path for the argument `data_dir` in config file `config/gan/cfg.py`.
+The training scripts will automatically download the data at its first run.

 The Cifar10 database is available at [Download page of CIFAR10]()